 Selectivity in Using a Mobile App

-More apps means more problem for a user.
-The problems are using disk space, consuming data, sending frequent notifications, working under the background and slowing down the processor.
-Therefore, people prefer to use lesser apps.
-Those are considered as highly beneficial from the user point of view are installed and used more frequently.
-Along with the most of the top twenty, one or two mobile wallet, relevant banking app, a popular multi-vendor booking app, two to three multi-vendor shopping cart, a music player, a video player, an image editor, a file manager, a local directory etc. are most frequently downloaded type of apps.
-Apps with multi functionality are normally given preferences.
+More apps mean more problems for a user.
+The problems are using disk space, consuming data, sending frequent notifications, working in the background, and slowing down the processor.
+Therefore, people prefer to use fewer apps.
+Those that are considered highly beneficial from the user point of view are installed and used more frequently.
+Along with most of the top twenty, one or two mobile wallets, a relevant banking app, a popular multi-vendor booking app, two to three multi-vendor shopping carts, a music player, a video player, an image editor, a file manager, a local directory, etc., are the most frequently downloaded types of apps.
+Apps with multi-functionality are normally given preferences.

-While installing and using an application, a user gives priority to use of less hard disk space and low quantity of data used by the app.
-Hard disk space is always limited and it’s drastically limited to a budget smart phone.
-People prefer to store more files in the form of images, video and document instead of storing more apps.
+While installing and using an application, a user gives priority to using less hard disk space and a low quantity of data used by the app.
+Hard disk space is always limited, and it’s drastically limited in a budget smartphone.
+People prefer to store more files in the form of images, videos, and documents instead of storing more apps.

-Positive user experience is a most important aspect.
-If a user doesn’t find an app better than the other in the similar category, he/she will definitely abandon it.
+Positive user experience is the most important aspect.
+If a user doesn’t find an app better than the other in a similar category, he/she will definitely abandon it.

 Development and Maintenance Cost of a Mobile App

-Approximate cost of a low budget mobile app is $100 per year.
-This includes development, testing and listing cost.
-But cost of an error free, robust and safe app is many times higher.
+The approximate cost of a low-budget mobile app is $100 per year.
+This includes development, testing, and listing costs.
+But the cost of an error-free, robust, and safe app is many times higher.
 In fact, annual running cost of a mobile app is ten times higher than the development cost.

-When the OS for which your mobile app is developed upgrade itself, you need to upgrade your app in accordance.
+When the OS for which your mobile app is developed upgrades itself, you need to upgrade your app in accordance.
 Otherwise, it’ll not work properly.

-Bug problem is common to most of the apps unless those are developed in robust technical environment.
-Low cost apps always suffer from low optimization and speed.
+Bug problems are common to most of the apps unless they are developed in a robust technical environment.
+Low-cost apps always suffer from low optimization and speed.
 Users generally don’t prefer such apps.

-In order to meet the users’ expectations, a business needs considerable high budgetary allocation to lunch and keep it continuously usable.
-After developing an app, there are number steps to take.
-Most important is – updating and upgrading.
+In order to meet the users’ expectations, a business needs a considerably high budgetary allocation to launch and keep it continuously usable.
+After developing an app, there are a number of steps to take.
+Most important is updating and upgrading.
 If you fail to upgrade your app, it’ll not meet the technological advancement as required.
 It might not work properly in an upgraded OS environment.

 Competition among Mobile Apps

 Competition among mobile apps is very high.
-Those who have highly able technical team and can spend large amount in marketing can win the battle.
+Those who have a highly able technical team and can spend a large amount on marketing can win the battle.
 Small businesses normally have no space in this competition.

 Mobile App vs. Mobile Friendly Website